-We previously identified material weaknesses in our internal control over financial reporting and may identify additional material weaknesses in the future or otherwise fail to maintain an effective system of internal controls, which may result in material misstatements of our financial statements or cause us to fail to meet our periodic reporting obligations.
+We previously identified material weaknesses in our internal control As a public company, we are obligated to develop and maintain proper and effective controls over financial reporting and may identify additional material weaknesses in the future or otherwise reporting.
+If we fail to maintain an proper and effective system of internal controls over financial reporting in the future, our ability to produce accurate and timely financial statements could be impaired, which may could harm our operating results, investors' views of us and, as a result, in material misstatements the value of our financial statements or cause us to fail to meet our periodic reporting obligations, securities.

-Our management is responsible for establishing and maintaining adequate internal control over financial reporting, as defined in Rule 13a-15(f) under the Exchange Act.
+Our management is responsible for establishing and maintaining adequate system of internal control over financial reporting, as defined in Rule 13a-15(f) under the Exchange Act.
 In addition, Section 404 of the Sarbanes-Oxley Act of 2002 (Section 404) and related SEC rules require management to furnish a report on the effectiveness of our internal control over financial reporting.
 Effective internal controls are necessary for us to provide reliable financial reports and help us to prevent fraud.
 The process of implementing our internal controls and complying with Section 404 is expensive and time consuming and requires significant continuous attention of management.
 We cannot be certain that these measures will ensure that we maintain adequate controls over our financial processes and reporting in the future.